Working at a company with low morale can be dreadful.

 Be transparent and direct.
 At some point in human history, it was determined that the best way to deliver bad news was to either ignore it or jam it deep inside a daunting mass of big words such as “confluence,” “realignment” and “re-synergizing.”

 Don’t try to bury bad news underneath mounds of meaningless buzzwords.
 It’s like serving up burritos that look fine on the outside but are filled with limp lettuce and layoff notices.
-No amount of guac can make that sort of trick palatable.
+No amount of guac or sour cream can make that sort of trick palatable.